timewave-computer/time-bandits/adapters/README.md

 # Adapters Module

-This module contains external timeline adapters that allow the time-bandits system to interact with different blockchain and distributed systems.
+This module contains external timeline adapters that allow the Time Bandits system to interact with different timelines (blockchains).

 ## Components: